 Our research team will generate and test people-centred interventions, strategies, frameworks, and solutions (e.g. technology) that increase the effectiveness of technology deployment and productivity in general.
 Existing methods applied in computer science, social science, engineering and applied mathematics will be adapted and new methods will be developed, such as machine learning methods, cognitive maps and case-based reasoning approaches.
 These will be combined with methods commonly applied in social sciences, arts, humanities and neurosciences.

 This group will provide a platform for change, to advance, combine and disseminate methodological and theoretical knowledge in engineering, business management, computer and behavioural sciences.
 It will further challenge traditional research approaches and business practices and achieve productive, environmentally sustainable, connected supply chains, enhanced worker behaviours and socially sustainable industrial models.

 The purpose of PCP is to improve business productivity by deploying technologies that benefit and enhance people's capabilities.
-This purpose is aligned to the strategic goals of the Institute for Advanced Manufacturing and Engineering (AME) and the Institute for Future Transport and Cities (IFTC), which in turn are aligned to the Coventry University Strategy.
+This purpose is aligned to the strategic goals of the Institute for Advanced Manufacturing and Engineering (AME) and the Centre for Manufacturing and Materials (CMM), which in turn are aligned to the Coventry University Strategy.